Skip to content

 Judge Kathryn A. Gardner: No vacancies.

-Judge Sarah E. Warner: Judge Warner is currently accepting applications for a term position starting in 2024.
+Judge Sarah E. Warner: Judge Warner's research attorney positions are filled through July 2025.
+Judge Warner will begin accepting applications for a research attorney for the 2025–2027 term in fall 2024.

-Judge Amy Fellows Cline: Judge Cline is currently accepting applications for a term position starting in 2024.
+Judge Amy Fellows Cline: Judge Cline's research attorney positions are filled through July 2025.
+Judge Cline will begin accepting applications for a research attorney for the 2025–2027 term in fall 2024.

 Judge Rachel Pickering: No vacancies.